z1g-project/Ephemeral/README.md

 - Make sure that you have NodeJS 18.x installed to check this in your operating system of choice command line or terminal type: `Node --Version` and if it says 18.0.0 or anything later than that you are fine.
 If you need to install or update NodeJS Please Refer to [This Page](https://nodejs.org/en/download).
 You also need pnpm, which can be installed with `npm i -g pnpm`
 - Next, after all these things have been completed.
 Please make sure you are in the directory with all the files inside it.
 Next Run `pnpm i` or `pnpm install` (they are the same command) and wait for it to finish installing Dependencies.

+> [!NOTE]
-> ⚠️ Note if you are on Replit, Glitch, Heroku (or any other host that doesn't allow proxies), This Repository will probably automatically flag your repository.
+> If you are on Replit, Glitch, Heroku (or any other host that doesn't allow proxies), This Repository will probably automatically flag your repository.
 Check out how to Bypass these Restrictions here: [Bypassing Restrictions](https://github.com/holy-unblocker/website-aio/wiki/Circumventing-deployment-restrictions)

 - Once all dependencies are installed you may run `pnpm start` to start the HTTP Server.